VyshnavCJ/college-lab-days/README.md

 # Lab
-lab works made me think of differnet ways to solve a problem practicaly.
-The repo doesn't contain questions for each problem.
-Conserving for nostalgia purposes :)
+Lab work made me think of different ways to solve problems practically.
+The repository doesn't contain the questions for each problem.
+It's being kept for nostalgia purposes :)